itsakshatsinghh/itsakshatsinghh/README.md

 - 🔭 I’m currently working on *AIgen*

-- 🌱 I’m currently learning *Frontend , Nexxt.js , LLM's*
+- 🌱 I’m currently learning *Frontend , Nexxt.js , LLM's, DSA*

 - 👨‍💻 All of my projects are available at [gonna post this soon :(](gonna post this soon :()